-Thanks to a generous bequest from the late Surgeon Captain Peter Jeffrey Truesdale and his sister Barbara Gates, we were able to replace our previous Arctic 24, ‘Pride of Sidmouth’, in 2019 with our new boat, named after its benefactors.
+Thanks to a generous legacy from the late Surgeon Captain Peter Jeffrey Truesdale and his sister Barbara Gates, we were able to replace our previous Arctic 24, ‘Pride of Sidmouth’, in 2019 with our new boat, named after its benefactors.
 Pride of Sidmouth had been on-service from 2004 until 2019 and attended 274 call outs, assisting 226 people in its time.
 You can read more about our current fleet here.

 Peter & Barbara Truesdale